To be the world's leading organization promoting ethics education on global issues.

 The Council gives voice to moral argument.
 It provides space and resources for sustained dialogue.

-In 2016, the Council is focusing on the following broad areas:
+The Council is currently focusing on the following broad areas:

 The Council influences community leaders, educators, and opinion makers by insisting that values and standards be addressed explicitly in policy debate.
 As a non-partisan educational institution, the Council is committed to presenting a range of views representing a variety of ethical perspectives and cultural experiences.